Papatheodorou-Group/GeneSpectra/README.md

 ### Gene classification

 Core module to perform gene filtering, normalization, and gene specificity and distribution classification.
-Uses multi-processing to parallize the processing of genes.
+Uses multi-processing to parallelize the processing of genes.

 ### Cross-species